potatostarrr/PISAdataVisualization./README.md

 #Feedback
-First sketch:
+##First sketch:
+###First Person:
 It’s better to show a chart of different countries.
-So I add the function that you can investigate countries data by clicking country name.
+Solution: I add the function that you can investigate countries data by clicking country name.
+###Second Person:
-It’s not clear what we can get from those chart
+It’s not clear what we can get from those chart.
-So I add brief description of result for each question domain and brief analyze.
+Solution: I add brief description of result for each question domain and brief analyze.
+###Third Person:
-The slop graph is messy and it’s confused audience.
+The slop graph is messy and it’s confusing for audience.
-So I increase the width of slop graph and color lines to make some countries more clear.
+Solution: I increase the width of slop graph and color lines to make some countries more clear.

-Final sketch:
+##Final sketch:
-It’s more convenient to add a button near donut char which can select multiple legend.
+Suggestion: It’s more convenient to add a button near donut char which can select multiple legend.
 It’s considerable to draw a map or bar char on current visualization.
 Maybe we can change the color.

 #Resource
 http://zeroviscosity.com/d3-js-step-by-step/step-6-animating-interactivity